Gunnar Intercept vs TIJN: Blue Light Glasses Comparison

 Frequently Asked Questions

 Yes, both companies offer prescription options.
-However, Warby Parker makes the process much more seamless and offers better progressive and anti-fatigue lens upgrades directly through their online platform.
+However, Warby Parker simplifies the ordering process and offers better progressive and anti-fatigue lens upgrades directly through their online platform.

 Yes.
 Amber lenses physically absorb more high-energy blue light than clear lenses can.
 If you suffer from severe eye strain or frequent headaches after long screen sessions, the amber tint provides noticeably better relief.